Top 10 To-Dos Incentives, Club Trips, & Meetings in 2020

 1. Widen Reach vs. Exclusivity

-We are often asked by incentive program managers “is it better to reward our top performers or focus on those in the middle of the pack?”
+Incentive program managers often ask us “is it better to reward our top performers or focus on those in the middle of the pack?”
 In a 2019 study by the Incentive Research Foundation on what Top Performing Companies Do Differently With Incentives and Rewards, it was found that the programs with higher ROI were widening their reach instead of focusing on exclusivity.

 2. Keep It Simple

 There is one tried-and-true best practice of incentive programs: keep it simple!
-Complex program rules and metrics can add interesting angles in certain situations, but simplicity is often the best policy to effectively communicate with participants.
+Complex program rules and metrics can add interesting angles in certain situations, but simplicity is often the best policy to communicate with participants effectively.

 In the age of overfilled email inboxes and shorter attention spans, it’s important to recognize that a clear and concise message will cut through the clutter better than anything else.
 Make sure program rules are laid out succinctly rather than looking like a terms and conditions document.
 “You do X, you get Y” is the ultimate summation, and it’s the job of the program’s manager to focus participants on that throughout the spiff.
 Simple communication is the most effective and will keep teams interested and drastically improves results.